nhl/link-move/README.md

 There are two options:

-* Open an issue on GitHub with a label of "help wanted" or "question" (or "bug" if you think you found a bug).
+* Post your question on the [GitHub Discussions](https://github.com/nhl/link-move/discussions)
-* Post your question on the [LinkMove forum](https://groups.google.com/forum/?#!forum/linkmove-user).
+* If you think you encountered a bug, open a [GitHub issue](https://github.com/nhl/link-move/issues)

 ## Getting Started